Have you ever wondered how to start your career and get paid well as a freelance writer?

 Below is a course I developed on how to write copy exclusively for the internet.

 Everyone gets started freelance writing differently.
-For me, honestly I had some health issues, I had to leave my job (it was destroying my soul daily, even my hair was falling out!)
-I was a single Mom with kids and I needed an income and flexibility to work from home and be able to take them places without asking someone if I could leave.
+For me, honestly, I had some health issues, I had to leave my job as a medical administrator.
+I was a single Mom with 3 young kids, and I needed an income and flexibility to work from home and be able to take them places without asking someone if I could leave.

 I’m sure a lot of parents can relate to this.